 The Bachelor of Arts program in Studio Art offers students a more generalized course of study and the opportunity to pursue a minor.
 The Bachelor of Fine Arts program in Studio Art with a concentration in Drawing is a pre-professional degree intended to prepare students for graduate study.
-Undergraduate admission does not require a portfolio submission, but all undergraduate Studio Art majors must pass a portfolio review at the end of the sophomore year of study to continue in the program.
+Undergraduate admission does not require a portfolio submission, but all undergraduate Studio Art majors must complete Common Review in their last semester of their second year to continue in their concentration.

 Degree information and requirements:

 The School of Art offers the Master of Arts degree in Studio Art and the Master of Fine Arts degree in Drawing.
 Working in close consultation with a major advisor, graduate students pursue a sequence of course work that encourages the development of an independent, critical approach to artistry in the discipline.
 Studio space on campus is available on a limited basis for full-time resident students.